Waylon Forever

-Waylon Forever is an outlaw country album by Waylon Jennings which was released on October 21, 2008 on the Vagrant Records label.
-The backing band for this album is Waylon's son Shooter and his band, The .357's.
+Waylon Forever is an outlaw country album by Waylon Jennings which was released on October 21, 2008, on the Vagrant Records label.
+The backing band for this album is Waylon's son Shooter and his band, the .357's.

 Waylon's posthumous album reveals his final recordings of unheard material.
-Much of this album was recorded in the mid to late 1990s but was forgotten about until about 2007.
-Shooter and his band went in the studio to add the music to the original recordings.
+Much of this album was recorded in the mid-to-late 1990s but was forgotten about until about 2007.
+Shooter and his band went in the studio to augment the original recordings.
 Dave Cobb produced.

+The song "Outlaw Shit" is a reworked version of "Don't You Think This Outlaw Bit's Done Got Out of Hand".